Skip to main content

 The author demonflyingfox had created a step-by-step tutorial before even releasing the viral Belenciaga videos.

 I know it, You know it.
 It's the technique behind a viral meme.
-Whenever you see a relatively still character (could be moving camera too), with an animated talking face, it likely relates to particular methodology using AI face animation and synthetic speech tools.
+Whenever you see a relatively still character (could be moving camera too), with an animated talking face, it likely relates to particular set of methodologies using AI face animation and synthetic speech tools.

-It's a combination of several steps and components.
-The source images are often made with generative image AI, but you may also use any image with a face.
+In the case of said memes, the source images are often made with generative image AI, but you may also use any image with a face.
 The speech gets generated from text, conditioned on a chosen character voice.
 Then a different tool (or a model within a packaged tool) synthesizes facial animations with appropriate lip sync from the voice, usually only generating motion in the face and head area of the image.
 Using pre-trained avatars allows for movement on the body as well.

 PROS CONS